Ordinarily available provision (schools)

 • Training on building and maintaining relational approaches in schools.

-• Use of Restorative Approaches to build, maintain and repair relationships.
+• Use of restorative approaches to build, maintain and repair relationships.

 • Anti-bullying work.